Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 \subsection{Fermionic Dark-matter Indirect Detection}

-We now turn to indirect fermionic dark-matter detection.
-As in the case supersymmetric neutralino dark-matter ~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}, one can consider two limits in the revamped scotogenicc model.
-They were already mentioned above, namely, the limit in which DM is mainly triplet or mainly singlet, depending on the magnitude of the singlet-triplet mixing strength.
-In contrast to supersymmetric dark-matter, however, DM annihilation rates are constrained by the smallness of the Yukawa couplings required to satisfy the neutrino oscillation and cLFV constraints~\cite{Restrepo:2019ilz,Rocha-Moran:2016enp,Karan:2023adm,Avila:2019hhv}.
+Turning to indirect detection of fermionic dark-matter, one notices that, besides the present-day $p$-wave suppression of the thermal averaged dark-matter annihilation rates $\langle \sigma v\rangle$, there is a suppression due to the smallness of the Yukawa couplings.
+The later is required in order to satisfy the neutrino data, as already seen in Sec.~\ref{sec:simpl-scot-setup}.
+However, the presence of the triplet in the revamped scenario brings in new features reminiscent of supersymmetric neutralino dark-matter annihilation~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}.
+As in the case supersymmetric case ~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}, one can consider two limits in the revamped scotogenic model, namely, the limit in which DM is mainly triplet or mainly singlet, depending on the magnitude of the singlet-triplet mixing strength.
+In contrast to supersymmetric dark-matter, however, DM annihilation rates are constrained by the smallness of the Yukawa couplings required to satisfy the neutrino oscillation and cLFV constraints~\cite{Restrepo:2019ilz,Karan:2023adm,Avila:2019hhv}.

+Fig. \ref{fig:ID_st} depicts the velocity-averaged fermionic DM annihilation cross-section in the revamped scotogenic scenario.
+The constraints on DM annihilating to $b \bar b$ and $WW$ channels, which emerge from the 95\% C.L. upper limit on gamma rays from Dwarf Spheroidal Galaxies (dSphs)~\cite{Fermi-LAT:2015att}, are shown in blue and green curves.

-One finds that, before imposing neutrino constraints, $\langle{\sigma} v\rangle$ becomes competitive to current dark-matter indirect detection upper bounds, such as the one placed by the Fermi-LAT observations~\cite{Kerszberg:2023cup,Fermi-LAT:2015att}.
-Implementing the neutrino constraints substantially reduces the detection prospects, although gamma-ray telescopes, such as the HESS~\cite{HESS:2016mib}, may still partly cover the revamped scotogenic parameter space.
-Note that, despite the fact that vanilla supersymmetric dark-matter is unrelated to neutrinos (and hence unrestricted by neutrino data), the associated indirect detection sensitivities are not especially promising~\cite{Han:2014nba,Abdughani:2018bhj,Barman:2022jdg}.
+One finds that, before imposing neutrino constraints (the gray region), $\langle{\sigma} v\rangle$ is competitive with current dark-matter indirect detection upper bounds, such as the one placed by the Fermi-LAT observations~\cite{Kerszberg:2023cup,Fermi-LAT:2015att}.
+The imposition of restrictions arising, e.g., from neutrino oscillations and cLFV limits~ (Sec.~\ref{sec:neutrino-parameters}), as well as collider constraints (Sec.~\ref{sec:collider}) substantially reduces the detection prospects, though gamma-ray telescopes, such as HESS~\cite{HESS:2016mib}, may still partly cover the revamped scotogenic parameter space.

+Notice that, despite the fact that vanilla supersymmetric dark-matter is unrelated to neutrinos (and hence unrestricted by neutrino data), the associated indirect detection sensitivities are not especially promising~\cite{Han:2014nba,Abdughani:2018bhj,Barman:2022jdg}.
+The revamped scotogenic scheme mimics the case of supersymmetric DM in a simpler manner and directly related to neutrino physics.
+Yet one may still have some chance of probing it at gamma-ray telescopes such as, for example, the upcoming Cherenkov Telescope Array (CTA)~\cite{Acharya:2017ttl,CTA:2020qlo}, expected to significantly enhance our ability to search for dark-matter indirectly. \\[-.3cm]